 Code actions affecting multiple files will present the results of the action in a multi-buffer.
 To undo the action, simply hit

 cmd-z in the multi-buffer, although we don't yet support undoing file-system changes.
 To save the results of a multi-file code action, just save the multi-buffer.

-You can add an existing Zed user as a contact from the collaboration menu, deployed from the plus icon in the upper right corner of the window or by pressing
+You can add a contact from the collaboration menu, deployed from the icon in the upper right corner of the window, or by pressing

-cmd-shift-c and then clicking the add icon button to the right of the search box.
+cmd-shift-c and then clicking the add button to the right of the search box.

 This will open a new window containing their project.
 Once you have joined the call, your zed windows will show the participants of the call next to your icon in the top right.
 Grayscale participants are in the call but currently viewing a different project.
 Non-grayscale participants are in the same project as you.